 Elevation: +1142 m

-The town of Villafranca del Bierzo is a historical and artistic monument, was created to give refuge and sanctuary to the pilgrims before initiating the most difficult part of their pilgrimage.
+The town of Villafranca del Bierzo is was originally founded to give refuge and sanctuary to the pilgrims before initiating the most difficult part of their pilgrimage.
 The monastery cloister is a Renaissance jewel.

 Day 4: Villafranca – Portomarin

 Elevation: +739m (with taxi) / +2156m.

 Get ready for the most challenging day.
 From Villafranca the ride heads slowly towards the famed O’Cebreiro stage, the most demanding peak along the western section of the Camino.
 With a little patience it’s more than possible to reach the top.
 Yet, there are always taxis available to avoid it.
 Then it’s downhill all the way to Sarria, and onward via a rolling route to Portomarín.
 The older neighborhoods of the town once belonged to the Order of Saint John of Jerusalem, but now lie submerged, covered by the waters of the Miño River dam.